Jonatandb/Dave-Gray-Django-Tutorials/Readme.md

 ## Lesson 4:

 - Django Admin Introduction
+- Admin panel user creation
+- Model registration to show it in admin panel
+- Django ORM Post model used to retrive ordered posts
+- Use of Python code in Jinja HTML templates to itereate and render posts

-- An user must be created to access to /admin panel:
+An user must be created to access to /admin panel:

       py manage.py createsuperuser